SmartLab: monitoring of lab activities goes digital

 The price is CHF 50 per user for the year 2022-2023, then CHF 100 per user per year from June 2023 (with a maximum of CHF 1,000 per lab).

-A process for ordering and paying licenses will be in place via the PPMS system by summer 2022.
+A process for ordering and paying licenses will be in place via the PPMS system.
 Detailed information will be communicated in due time.

 General training for newcomers will take place quarterly.